OzAsia Festival: Moon Lantern Trail

 An integral part of OzAsia Festival that celebrates the Mid-Autumn Festival, an official harvest festival traditionally celebrated by Chinese and Vietnamese people, has traditionally occurred as the opening event of the festival.
 The Moon Lantern Parade, a free public event, began after sunset, and was followed by fireworks over the River Torrens.

 In 2021 the event was expanded and renamed the Moon Lantern Trail.
 The trail, which runs from the opening Thursday until the evening of the first Sunday of OzAsia, commences at Adelaide Festival Centre Precinct and includes a path to Pinky Flat, lit up by lanterns.
 During the day, there are many roving performances such as puppetry and music, including special activities for children.

 Food

 In 2015, Adelaide's Riverbank Precinct was transformed for the first time into a hawker-style market with Asian food, themed bars, roving entertainers, and free performances every night of the festival, known as the Adelaide Night Noodle Markets.
 It was the first time the Night Noodle Markets ran in South Australia, following successes in Brisbane, Sydney, and Melbourne.

 In 2017, the team behind Adelaide Fringe's "Gluttony" venue hub created and presented The Lucky Dumpling Market for the 2017 OzAsia Festival, which was located on the Adelaide Riverbank Lawns beside the Riverbank Footbridge.
 The Lucky Dumpling Market showcased authentic Asian cuisine, market stalls, premium wines and beers, and played host to local and international musicians.
-Lucky Dumpling Market has continued to be presented each year, with the 2025 event being held in Elder Park.
+Lucky Dumpling Market has continued to be presented by Gluttony each year, with the 2025 event being held in Elder Park.